Adityasharma3132/tutor-agent-/README.md

 3. If the server won't start:
    - Verify all dependencies are installed
    - Check if another process is using port 8000
    - Ensure Python 3.8 or higher is installed

+4. Railway Deployment Issues:
+   - Ensure Procfile exists in the root directory
+   - Check if GEMINI_API_KEY is set in Railway environment variables
+   - Verify the application logs in Railway dashboard for specific errors